Nate-Cheney/arch-dotfiles/README.md

 ### Bin

-The bin directory is currently in limbo between containing all of my system's scripts and old install scripts.
-I need to clean this directory up and add the remaining scripts to `~/.local/bin`.
+The bin directory holds scripts my system uses which can be used using the `sync-scripts.sh` script.
+After the install process, they live in `~/.local/bin`.

 ### Install